LorePlant/cultivar_offset_24/README.md

 GEA for soil variables resulted in 6271 SNPs FDR and among them 194 highly assoicciated Bonferroni correction

 ## Enriched RDA
-To visualize the adaptive differentiation among genotypes, I conducted an additional Redundancy Analysis (RDA) using only the GEA SNPs (Bonferroni correction P< 0.05/Snps) derived from the RDA model that includes all the environmental variables (temperature, precipitation and soil).
+To visualize the adaptive differentiation among genotypes, I conducted an additional Redundancy Analysis (enriched RDA) using only the GEA SNPs (Bonferroni correction P< 0.05/Snps) derived from the RDA model that includes all the environmental variables (temperature, precipitation and soil).
 A total of 232 GEA SNPs were used.
 By using the same GEA QTLs, we are going to represent first the RDA biplot with all genotypes including Wild from East and West mediterrenean, than RDA adaptive landscape in west mediterrenean only.
 ```